strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 It also deploys the ZooKeeper cluster, the topic and user operators and possibly also Cruise Control or Kafka Exporter.
 There are also some components which are deployed separately, such as the Drain Cleaner.

-The following list provides list of all the available components:
+The following list provides all the available components:
 * Cluster Operator
 * Topic Operator
 * User Operator